Monochromator and Focusing System for SKIF Facility Developed in Tomsk

 This type of equipment has been created in Russia for the first time.
 It allows controlling the synchrotron radiation beam.

-When it hits the monochromator, the required energy range is selected, and it turns from white to pink.
+When it hits the monochromator, the required energy range is selected and turns from white to pink.
 Then, this monochromatic beam can be focused on the sample for its study.

 Alexey Gogolev, Vice-Rector for Science and Strategic Projects at TPU

-The two-mirror monochromator is used to prepare the synchrotron radiation beam and takes on the main thermal load.
-The device reduces the intensity of the beam to the required parameters, eliminating the need for cryogenic cooling in the following stages and preserving the quality of radiation in the specified spectral range.
+The two-mirror monochromator serves to prepare the synchrotron radiation beam and takes on the main thermal load.
+The device reduces the intensity of the beam to the required parameters, eliminating the need for cryogenic cooling in the following stages and maintaining the quality of radiation in the specified spectral range.

 The focusing system ensures the formation of a beam with sizes from microns to nanometers.
 It allows focusing radiation on the sample under study, achieving record parameters for Russia — up to 140x540 nanometers.